-renderer_arg Dictionary containing some keys that are additional arguments used by shell bindings.
-You must not use this attribute directly: all arguments from this dictionary are merged with segment_info dictionary.
-Known to have at least the following keys:

-client_id Identifier unique to one shell instance.
+- renderer_arg Dictionary containing some keys that are additional arguments used by shell bindings.
+This attribute must not be used directly: all arguments from this dictionary are merged with segment_info dictionary.
+Known to have at least the following keys: - client_id Identifier unique to one shell instance.
 Is used to record instance state by powerline daemon.